New Jersey Route 18: Freeway around New Brunswick

 In 2005, construction began on a revamped Route 18 freeway through New Brunswick.
-The rebuild includes local and express lanes from Route 172 (George Street) to the interchange with Route 27 (Albany Street).
-Conti Enterprises was hired for the project, which was announced complete in August 2009 at a ceremony by governor Jon S. Corzine and Stephen Dilts, the commissioner of the New Jersey Department of Transportation.
+The rebuild includes local and express lanes from George Street (Route 172) to the interchange with Albany Street (Route 27).
+Conti Enterprises was hired for the project, which was announced complete in August 2009 at a ceremony by governor Jon Corzine and Stephen Dilts, the commissioner of the New Jersey Department of Transportation.
 During the construction, the New Street interchange and bridge were demolished and replaced.
 The area of the Paulus Boulevard intersection was upgraded for accessibility, and a bus stop was installed, but the roadway southbound is still three lanes at the traffic light.
 In adjacent Elmer Boyd Park a new entranceway and amphitheatre were added.

 Extension through Piscataway and to Brielle

 Piscataway

-In 2001, the New Jersey Department of Transportation approved construction of extending the Route 18 Freeway northward from Middlesex County Route 622 (River Road, former CR 514 Spur) in Piscataway to a new arterial on the existing Hoes Lane in the Rutgers University campuses.
-Construction of this segment, designated as Section 2A, built a partial cloverleaf interchange to County Route 622, a trumpet interchange to Frelinghuysen Avenue (the access to Busch Campus) and a partial cloverleaf to County Route 609 (Metlars Lane) and Davidson Road.
+In 2001, the New Jersey Department of Transportation approved construction of extending the Route 18 Freeway northward from River Road (CR 622, former CR 514 Spur) in Piscataway to a new arterial on the existing Hoes Lane in the Rutgers University campuses.
+Construction of this segment, designated as Section 2A, built a partial cloverleaf interchange to River Road (CR 622), a trumpet interchange to Frelinghuysen Avenue (the access to Busch Campus) and a partial cloverleaf interchange to Metlars Lane (CR 609) and Davidson Road.
 The state acquired 12 homes along the existing Metlars Lane and 30 acre of land from Rutgers to build the extension.
 The project cost the state $85 million (2004 USD).

-The Department of Transportation then planned the extension to Interstate 287 in Piscataway, by upgrading Hoes Lane's arterial boulevard and its 20 intersections to standards, eliminating and upgrading several traffic lights.
+The New Jersey Department of Transportation planned the extension to I-287 in Piscataway, by upgrading Hoes Lane's arterial boulevard and its 20 intersections to standards, eliminating and upgrading several traffic lights.
 On February 15, 2012, the New Jersey Department of Transportation broke ground on the project, which was completed in mid-2016.
-Following the completion of the project, Route 18 turns off Hoes Lane at Centennial Ave., follows Centennial to Possumtown Road, and terminates at Interstate 287 exit 8.
+Following the completion of the project, Route 18 turns off Hoes Lane at Centennial Avenue, follows Centennial Avenue to Possumtown Road, and terminates at I-287 exit 8.